nzink777/Topological_Photonic_Resonator/outputs/Readme.md

-Outputs if workflows Actions will be in this directory
+Outputs of workflows Actions will be in this directory